| Author |

 |

-Given the short intervals between oil changes, it might be worthwhile to purchase an oil suction pump, which can be used to suck the oil out through the dipstick tube.
-While it won't remove it completely, it will do so very quickly.
-Oil filter changes and oil changes via draining should still be sufficient at the normal intervals.
+With such short intervals between oil changes, it might be worth investing in an oil extraction pump that sucks the oil out through the dipstick tube.
+While you won't be able to remove it completely, it's a very quick process.
+The oil filter and oil change, performed by draining as usual, should then be sufficient at the normal intervals.

 |